Builder’s Risk Insurance

 Commercial Property Insurance – Visit the official website of the Texas Department of Insurance to learn more about property insurance.
 Learn the various coverage options, the difference between replacement cost and actual cash value, as well as other coverages you may need to extend your protection.

 Our lawyers are well-versed in insurance law and construction accident litigation.
 We have represented insured and insurers in a host of cases involving the following issues: commercial, industrial, residential, governmental, condominium complexes, planned developments, school districts, university structures and other construction projects.
-Let us guide you through this legal process so you can finally receive the compensation you deserve.
+Let our skilled builder’s risk claims attorney in Texas to guide you through this legal process so you can finally receive the compensation you deserve.